 - Resentment and frustration.
 The spouse who is unaware of the smoking or vaping habit may feel deceived and betrayed upon discovering the hidden behavior.
 This can lead to feelings of resentment, anger, and emotional distress, potentially causing conflict within the relationship.

 Dr. Kurt has seen this time and again in his counseling.
 And while the substances may vary, hiding bad habits, especially smoking, always causes problems.
 Here's what he had to say,

-Meisa’s story is fairly typical for couples where one partner is trying to hide their smoking habit, and her warning to others should be taken to heart.
+Meisa’s story is typical for couples when one partner is trying to hide their smoking habit, and her warning to others should be taken to heart.

-The major corner stones of a relationship are trust and respect.
-When you continue with habits that are detrimental to your health and to your family’s and keep lying about it, you are destroying both.
-Although the concerns regarding the physical effects of smoking on a partner and children are very real, the biggest problem for many couples when it comes to hiding a smoking habit isn’t the smoking itself – it’s the deception and the mistrust it creates.
+Although the concerns regarding the physical effects of smoking on a partner and children are very real, the biggest problem for many couples when it comes to hiding a smoking habit isn’t smoking itself – it’s the deception and the mistrust it creates.

 What Can You Do If Your Spouse Is Secretly Smoking